dknight/whoopee/2024-01-05 lua-cheatsheet.md

 ]==]
 ```

+!!! caution
-> - You cannot use [escape sequences](#escape-sequences) in the string blocks.
+    - You cannot use [escape sequences](#escape-sequences) in the string blocks.
-> - Do not misuse `=` signs in the blocks, these are needed really rarely,
+    - Do not misuse `=` signs in the blocks, these are needed really rarely,
->   unless you want to make something cryptic.
+      unless you want to make something cryptic.

-Same rules apply to block comments:
+The same rules apply to block comments:

 ```lua
 --[=====[